textpattern/textpattern.github.io/brand/user-docs-guide.md

 A clear but minimum set of formatting rules are needed to distinguish the different types of strings from regular documentation text.
 A single format or style (e.g. bold, italic, quotation marks, or whatever) is little more effective than no formatting at all.
 Thus a balance needs struck between having: a minimum number of distinguishing features, and clear distinction between string types and across types and regular documentation text.

-Various strings in the software's back end, that you may need to document, are detailed in the following sections.
+The conventions for formatting or marking interface strings, and other types, are detailed in the following sections.
 Some of these strings define using `em` (emphasis) or `strong` formatting, easily added via Markdown.
-Others define using `i` (italic) because the otherwise emphasis from `em` is not appropriate for screen-readers.
+Others define using `i` (italic) because the emphasis from using `em` is not appropriate for screen-readers in those cases.
 The latter situation requires  adding `i` as HTML, since Markdown does not provide syntax for true `i` (or `b`, bold) element formatting.

-The following sections address their style and formatting issues individually.
 See the [inline formatting](#inline-text-formatting) section for more on that issue specifically.
+Specific style and formatting issues are addressed individually per string type.

 ### Header and label strings

-One reason multiple formatting styles are needed to document interface strings like headers, labels, and control options: sentence case is used for writing them.
-This prevents relying on capitalizations alone to denote where a string ends in regular text.
-On the other hand, some strings are indeed sentences with terminal punctuation, so even if title case was the convention for strings, there'd still be some needing more distinction than what capitalization alone could provide.
-Thus a maximum of four formatting styles are defined as balance between distinction and presentation.
+The use of sentence-case for writing strings is one reason no single style or format, or reliance on capitalizations alone, will work to address the different interface headers and labels.
+And in any case, some strings are sentences with terminal punctuation.
+To address the various combinations of headers and labels, four style conventions are needed across them all: capitalization, strong formatting, italic formatting, and single quotation marks.

 #### Single-words, capitalized

-Capitalized single-word strings representing interface headers or labels require no additional formatting.
-The capitalization alone, which screen-readers also recognize, is sufficient for distinguishing these strings, as long as the context is made clear, for example:
+Headers and labels that are single-word strings require no additional formatting.
+Their capitalization alone, recognized by screen-readers, is sufficient for distinguishing these strings, as long as the context is made clear, for example:

 The Write panel.
 {: .example-text}